Diagnosing Low Thyroid

 Many people are taking thyroid medication but still experiencing low thyroid symptoms, this article explains why thyroid medication is not the only answer!

-I have written previously about low thyroid problems being a commonly undiagnosed problem, because doctors are only testing TSH and not doing a full thyroid test, this article lists the 10 signs of low thyroid function.
+I have written previously about low thyroid problems being a commonly undiagnosed problem, because doctors are only testing TSH and not doing a full thyroid test.

 If you get diagnosed with having low thyroid function by the doctor the only thing that they will do is put you on Thyroxine, this is a medication providing the thyroid hormone T4.

 While there are many types of thyroid problems and natural solutions that will help, sometimes taking thyroid medication is the best option, I have nothing against thyroid medication as part of a treatment plan but it is important to address the underlying cause at the same time.